Ramo-Y/PersonalRecord/README.md

 # Usage

 # Contribution
+Anyone is welcome to work on this project, for which a bug or a change request can be reported, texts translated, or code adjustments made directly and a pull request created.
+Please refer to the documentation for the respective topics you would like to contribute to.

 ## Translations and languages
 This app can provide multiple languages and includes already the languages `English` and `German`.
 A new language can be added within a few steps, to do this, please check out the [documentation](./DEVELOPMENT.md#languages).